 For over a decade, North Korea has suffered from chronic, massive food deficits.
-Foreign assistance - largely from China, the United States, and South Korea - has been essential in filling the gap.
-Throughout 2008, United Nations officials issued increasingly urgent calls for international donations of food to avert a "serious tragedy" in North Korea, as hunger has deepened and expanded.
-In May 2008, the Bush Administration announced it would resume food assistance to North Korea by providing 500,000 metric tons (MT) of food, 80% of which is to be channeled through the United Nations World Food Programme (WFP).
-The rest is to be sent through a consortium of non-governmental organizations.
+Food aid-largely from China, the United States, and South Korea-has been essential in filling the gap.
+In May 2008, the Bush Administration announced it would resume food assistance to North Korea by providing 500,000 metric tons (MT) of food, 80% of which was to be channeled through the United Nations World Food Programme (WFP).
+The rest was to be sent through a consortium of U.S. non-governmental organizations (NGOs).
+The United States has shipped nearly 170,000 MT of food under the program.
+In December 2008, U.S. shipments to the WFP were suspended due to differences between the U.S. and North Korean governments over implementing the agreement.
+Food shipments via the NGOs continued.
+In March 2009, however, North Korea shut down the NGO portion of the U.S. program.

-Food aid to the DPRK has been scrutinized because since the end of famine conditions of the mid-1990s, Pyongyang has resisted taking the steps that many experts feel would help the country distribute food more equitably and pay for food imports to make up for its domestic shortfall.
-Additionally, the North Korean government restricts the ability of most donor agencies to operate in the country, placing some areas off limits and restricting monitoring activities.
-In the past, various sources have asserted that some-perhaps substantial amounts-of the food assistance going to North Korea is routinely diverted for resale in private markets or other uses.
+Food aid to the DPRK has been scrutinized because Pyongyang has resisted making the economic reforms that many feel would help the country distribute food more equitably and pay for food imports to make up for its domestic shortfall.
+Additionally, the North Korean government restricts the ability of donors to operate in the country.
+In the past, various sources have asserted that some of the food assistance going to North Korea is routinely diverted for resale in private markets or other uses.
 Compounding the problem, China, North Korea's largest source of food aid, has little to no monitoring systems in place.
-The Bush Administration's latest food aid pledge came after Pyongyang agreed to loosen its restrictions on access and monitoring.
-However, as of mid-December 2008, the WFP portion of the program had been virtually suspended due to differences between the U.S. and North Korean governments over implementing the agreement.
+The Bush Administration's May 2008 food aid pledge came after Pyongyang agreed to loosen its restrictions on access and monitoring.
+This report will be updated periodically to track changes in U.S. provision of aid to North Korea.